-The boom is equipped with special nylon low-friction slide pads between the telescopic sections (see illustration).
+The boom is equipped with special nylon low friction slide pads between the telescopic sections (see "Slide Pad Detail" illustration).
 These are pre-greased and initially worn-in at the factory.
 Normally greasing is not required, except for maintaining a light film of grease on the pad tracking areas of the boom sections.
-An exception is if a boom section has been replaced.
+An exception would be if a boom section has been replaced.